cloudnativetrainings/trainings/kubernetes_fundamentals/07_revision-history/README.md

 kubectl scale deployment my-deployment --replicas 3
 ```

-## Take a look into the Deployment
+## Take a look into the Deployment again

 Can you explain why there is a diff between the revision and the generation?